andrewtdiz/zig-bun-jsc/BRIDGE_PLAN.md

 # Minimal Zig ↔ JSC Bridge: Scope & Verification Strategy

 ## 1. Objective
-Build a stripped-down subset of the Bun repository that contains only the infrastructure required for a bidirectional bridge between Zig and JavaScriptCore (JSC).
+Build a stripped-down subset of the former Bun runtime that contains only the infrastructure required for a bidirectional bridge between Zig and JavaScriptCore (JSC).
 All higher-level runtime features (Node shim, HTTP/Web APIs, bundler, package manager, CLI, etc.) are intentionally deleted.
 The resulting artifact should:

 - Initialize and own a JSC VM across macOS, Linux, and Windows.
 - Expose host functions written in Zig to the JS world.
 - Allow Zig to evaluate JS, get/set object properties, and marshal primitive + structured data in both directions.
 - Support basic lifecycle hooks (GC integration, VM teardown, microtask flushing) needed for an embedded game-engine use case.

+> **Practical constraint:** We do **not** have a Linux build of JavaScriptCore in this environment.
+Until that changes, the bridge work must rely on the existing Bun scaffolding (`src/bun.js/jsc.zig` and related bindings) without actually linking or executing JSC.
+Focus on cleaning Bun dependencies, tightening the API surface, and ensuring the Zig runtime modules behave deterministically under tests that stop short of invoking real JSC entry points.

 ## 2. Minimal Layers to Keep/Refactor
 1. **C++ binding surface (`src/bun.js/bindings/bindings.cpp`, `headers.h`)**